Docs

 Before you start

-You must configure your application instance through the Clerk Dashboard for the SAML connection(s) that you want to use.
-Visit the appropriate SAML guide for your platform to learn how to configure your instance.
+You must configure your application instance through the Clerk Dashboard for the enterprise connection(s) that you want to use.
+Visit the appropriate guide for your platform to learn how to configure your instance.

 Create the sign-up and sign-in flow

-When using SAML, the sign-in and sign-up flows are equivalent.
-A successful SAML flow consists of the following steps:
+When using Enterprise SSO, the sign-in and sign-up flows are equivalent.
+A successful Enterprise SSO flow consists of the following steps:

-1. Start the SAML flow by calling SignIn.authenticateWithRedirect(params) or SignUp.authenticateWithRedirect(params).
+1. Start the Enterprise SSO flow by calling SignIn.authenticateWithRedirect(params) or SignUp.authenticateWithRedirect(params).
 Both of these methods require a redirectUrl param, which is the URL that the browser will be redirected to once the user authenticates with the identity provider.

 2. Create a route at the URL that the redirectUrl param points to.
 The following example names this route /sso-callback.
 This route should either call the Clerk.handleRedirectCallback() method or render the prebuilt <AuthenticateWithRedirectCallback/> component.